lammps/lammps/doc/src/reset_mol_ids.rst

 group are reset; molecule IDs for atoms not in the group are not changed.

-For purposes of this operation, molecules are identified by the current bond connectivity in the system, which may or may not be consistent with current molecule IDs.
-A molecule is a set of atoms, each of which is bonded to one or more atoms in the set.
-Once new molecules are identified and a molecule ID assigned to each one, this command will update the current molecule ID for each atom in the group with a (potentially) new ID.
-Note that if the group excludes atoms within molecules, one molecule may become two or more.
+For purposes of this operation, molecules are identified by the current bond connectivity in the system, which may or may not be consistent with the current molecule IDs.
+A molecule in this context is a set of atoms connected to each other with explicit bonds.
+The specific algorithm used is the one of :doc:`compute fragment/atom <compute_cluster_atom>` Once the molecules are identified and a new molecule ID computed for each, this command will update the current molecule ID for all atoms in the group with the new molecule ID.
+Note that if the group excludes atoms within molecules, one (physical) molecule may become two or more (logical) molecules.
 For example if the group excludes atoms in the middle of a linear chain, then each end of the chain is considered an independent molecule and will be assigned a different molecule ID.

 This can be a useful operation to perform after running reactive molecular dynamics run with :doc:`fix bond/react <fix_bond_react>`,